ozovalihasan/restaurant-page/README.md

 - Change directory by using `cd restaurant-page/`
 - Run `npm install`
 - Run `npm run dev`
-- Open browser and go to http://localhost:8080 and open 'dist' folder
+- Open your browser and go to http://localhost:8080 and open 'dist' folder

-I suggest to use VSCode as editor and [live server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development
+I suggest using VSCode as editor and [live server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development

 ## Authors